Steven King (journalist)

 Steven King is a political commentator and public relations consultant and the former chief political advisor to Nobel laureate David Trimble.

 Early life and education

 King graduated with a First Class degree in Political Science from Oxford University, subsequently completing a Master of Social Science in Humanities degree at the University of Ulster and a Doctor of Philosophy degree from The Queen's University of Belfast (his PhD thesis focused on Irish constitutional republicanism/Charles Haughey).

 Ulster Unionist advisor

-King served as political advisor to Nobel Peace Laureate and First Minister of Northern Ireland David Trimble for six years (1998–2004).
-He was the Ulster Unionist party negotiator on equality, human rights and cultural issues in the multi-party talks leading to the Good Friday Agreement.
+King served as political advisor to Nobel Peace Laureate and First Minister of Northern Ireland David Trimble between 1998 and 2004.
+He was the Ulster Unionist Party negotiator on equality, human rights and cultural issues in the multi-party talks leading to the Good Friday Agreement.
 At Stormont, he was responsible for political communication strategies, party management issues and drafting position papers.
 He was also Lord Trimble’s main speechwriter.